 In response to COVID-19, LifeNet International is dedicated to saving and improving lives in the region by improving healthcare at the local, faith-based facilities where the most underserved patients often receive care.
 With a focus on vulnerable populations, including women and children under 5, we ensure health workers have the knowledge and tools they need to effectively diagnose, treat, and save lives with compassion and confidence.

 LifeNet International is uniquely positioned at this moment to have an immediate and lasting impact on healthcare facilities that are on the front lines of care for some of the most vulnerable potential COVID-19 patients.

-Our network—comprising 244 faith-based health facilities in DR Congo, Burundi, Malawi, and Uganda—registers over 3 million patient visits a year in a catchment area of nearly 5 million vulnerable people.
+Our network—comprising 336 faith-based health facilities in DR Congo, Burundi, Malawi, Uganda, Kenya, and Ghana—registers over 4 million patient visits a year in a catchment area of nearly 5 million vulnerable people.

 On average, LifeNet’s training and support doubles the quality of care provided at these facilities at a programming cost of just $1 per patient visit.
 We do this by training health workers and facility managers in best practices and by ensuring good access to and management of supplies of medicines and equipment.